calimero-project/calimero-server/README.md

 The Calimero KNXnet/IP server requires `calimero-core` and `calimero-device`.
 _Optional_ dependencies, required for serial communication:

 * TP-UART / FT1.2: `serial-native` (with its JNI libraries), or `calimero-rxtx` for using any RXTX descendant/compatible library on your platform.
+  If you run Java 22, you can also use `calimero-serial-ffm` to leverage the Foreign Function & Memory API.
 * KNX USB or KNX RF USB: `calimero-usb` (and its transitive closure).

 ### Docker image